Our website uses cookies for statistical purposes.

 The Withdrawal Agreement signed by UK

 If you want to obtain Malta citizenship, our immigration lawyers can help you.
-Feel to ask us about moving to Malta from UK.
+Feel free to ask us about moving to Malta from UK and also watch the following infographic.

 Do I need a visa for Malta if I’m from UK?

 No, for the moment there is no need for a Maltese visa to enter or immigrate to Malta if you are a British citizen.
-In other words, you can relocate to Malta without restrictions and no visa.
-Things remained the same after December 31st, 2020, with British citizens not being obligated to apply for a Maltese visa.
+In other words, you can relocate to Malta without restrictions and no visa for living for up to 90 days in this country.
 Please contact our experts if interested in moving to Malta from UK.
 We can also offer detailed information about how to immigrate to Malta.

 Would you like to apply for citizenship in Malta?
 We invite you to contact our local immigration lawyers and find out what the requirements are involved.
 You can make investments by applying for programs dedicated to this and you can also introduce family members if they also want the respective citizenship.
 It is important to mention that Malta imposes a living requirement to obtain citizenship, but you can discuss more with our specialists.